rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 * How do I log a musing that's also something that I'm writing for class?
   In the end, I decided that the part that I needed to write anyway counted for class, and the extra "cruft" counted for musing.
+  (Refers to `csc322-ethics-assignment`).
 * Missed: Three interesting talks on Monday (conflicts for all three).
   Simpson's class.
 Georgiana's class.
+Scholar's Convocation (Didn't even know it was happening because no one bothered to put a sign on our floor.)
 * Attended: High school concert.
 Jazz band concert.
 Singers (again).
+  STaLG.
+Beer with Council.
 Extra meetings, some of which made me angry, some of which made me happy.
+* Realized: Although I won't do a weekly log analysis during spring break, it may be useful to go back and see how much time I spent on each of the activities I had [planned for springb reak](planning-spring-break- 2018).

 The next end of month musing
 ----------------------------